 Introduction

 During the last few decades, an increasing number of STS researchers have embarked on new investigations of the imaginaries of science and technologies.
 An outsider to the field might well ask: What are they doing?
 Why are they doing this?
-Despite being STS researchers ourselves, we also puzzled over these questions as we observed the growing use of the concept within STS [Figure 1.1].
+Despite being STS researchers ourselves, we also puzzled over these questions [Figure 1.1].
 We became aware of two patterns: the first is the plurality in STS approaches.
-By this we mean that, while there were explicit connections between some STS research on imaginaries, it was striking that there were also quite distinct clusters of work with minimal cross-referencing.
-Secondly, as we examined the clusters of STS work on the imaginary, we found limited reference to the theoretical hinterland of the concept.
-We noted that authors frequently used the concept with little or no reference to a theoretical or a methodological repertoire, but with, nonetheless, a strong sense of its relevance.
-This lacuna began to dissipate as we drafted this chapter (see, for example, Harvard University 2015; Nerlich and Morris 2015; Jasanoff 2015a).
+While there were explicit connections between some STS research on imaginaries, there were also some strikingly distinct clusters of work .
+Second, examining the clusters of STS work on the imaginary, we found limited reference to the theoretical hinterland of the concept.
+Authors frequently used the concept with little or no reference to a theoretical or a methodological repertoire, but with, nonetheless, a strong sense of its relevance.
+This lacuna began to dissipate during the drafting of this chapter (see, for example, Harvard University 2015; Nerlich and Morris 2015; Jasanoff 2015a).
 Sheila Jasanoff’s recent exposition of the ‘theoretical precursors’ and ‘major methodological approaches’ in a new collection of work on the imaginary (2015a, 6) remains exceptional.

-However, our curiosity about the recent concern with imaginaries and our observations of the lie of the land in STS led us to a genealogical approach in this chapter.
-This permits us to acknowledge the diversity of STS research undertaken with reference to this concept, without assuming a specific understanding of the concept or a particular program or trajectory for investigation.
-This approach informs the structure of the chapter that follows: we begin with ruminations on the term itself -- its etymology and features of its usage in STS, and then trace a broad genealogical canvas which highlight some of the more established ways into imaginaries.
-We then identify and discuss three key clusters of STS research.
-By way of conclusion, we rehearse key arguments and observations emerging in the chapter, and offer reflections about what else may be going on in this turn in STS work.
+, Our curiosity about the plural yet disparate imaginaries in STS led us to a genealogical approach in this chapter.
+This permits us to acknowledge the diversity of STS research undertaken with reference to this concept, without assuming a unified understanding of the concept or a single program or trajectory for its development.
+This approach informs the structure of the chapter that follows: we begin from the etymology and features of the term itself as used in STS, and then trace a genealogy highlighting the main lineages of imaginaries.
+We identify andthree key clusters of STS research stemming from the genealogy. .

+Our tracking, genealogy and reflections primary address the emergence of the concept in Euro-American sciences and technologies.
 Figure 1.
 2 maps the complex terrain covered in this study.
-Its complexity indicates the proliferation of the term and the diversity, which we could not consider in detail in our examination of prominent clusters of STS research.
-Our tracking, genealogy and reflections derive from the emergence of the concept predominantly with reference to science and technology in Euro-American contexts.
+Its complexity indicates the proliferation and diversity of the term , which we could not consider in detail in our examination of prominent clusters of STS research.
 Nevertheless, we draw attention to notable STS research deriving from the study of other cultures, including of Australian aboriginal (Verran 1998), South Korean (Jasanoff and Kim 2009), Japanese (Fujimura 2003; Mikami 2014) and Indian (Prasad 2014) contexts.

 Etymology and STS deployments

-Tracing the etymology of the term imaginary yields a fascinating account of the conceptual interface between notions of reality, thought and images.
+The etymology of the term imaginary yields a fascinating conceptual interplay between notions of reality, thought and images.
 The Oxford English Dictionary (2009) gives the contemporary definition as: ‘existing only in the imagination or fancy; having no real existence; not real or actual’, which is remarkably consistent with its original meaning (classical Latin imāginārius) as ‘a mere semblance, unreal, fictitious, pretended.’
 The semantic consistency of imaginary extends to its adjectival use as relating to imagination, implying ‘having no real existence.’
 As these definitions suggest, imaginary properties are often deemed to be irrational or arbitrary and therefore not to offer reliable accounts of reality.